Li Chun 2026 Deposit Money Timetable & Traditions (2026立春)

 Li Chun (立春) is the first solar term (节气) in lunar calendar.
 There are 12 major and 12 minor solar terms throughout the year.

-Li Chun marks the arrival of spring and the start of the new year in Chinese culture, making it an important occasion to celebrate and welcome the year ahead.
+Li Chun marks the arrival of spring and was traditionally regarded as the start of the new year in Chinese culture, making it an important moment to welcome the year ahead.
+In contrast to today’s custom of celebrating the New Year on the first day of the lunar calendar, ancient Chinese society recognised Li Chun as the true beginning of the year.

 Apart from making money deposits at the start of the Chinese New Year (CNY) to symbolise the constant flow of wealth, there are several other traditions observed during Li Chun.

-In 2025, Li Chun (立春) starts on 3 February 2025 (Monday).
-It is the Day 6 in the first month of Chinese lunar calendar.
+In 2026, Li Chun (立春) starts on 4 February 2026 (Wednesday).
+It falls on the seventeenth day of the twelfth month in the Chinese lunar calendar.

-The auspicious hours to deposit money are from 11:00pm on 3 February 2025 (Monday) to 7:00pm on 4 February 2025 (Tuesday).
+The auspicious hours to deposit money are from 3:00am to 9:00pm on 4 February 2026 (Wednesday).
 Each zodiac sign has its own specific auspicious hours.

 You can refer to the table below for your designated time and head down to the nearest POSB, UOB, OCBC or other banks’ ATM to deposit money.
-Be prepared for large crowds between 1:00pm and 3:00pm on 4 February 2025 (Tuesday)!
+Expect large crowds before office hours, between 7:00am and 9:00am on 4 February 2026!

 To avoid the queue, you can also use internet banking, PayNow or PayLah for your deposit.